FAR-Lab/Interactive-Lab-Hub/Lab 1/README.md

 _Goal 4:_ To avoid the microwave operating empty and prolong the life of the microwave.

 _Goal 5:_ To ensure the microwave does not operate while having the venting obstructed.

+_Goal 6:_ To indicate that food is ready.

 ---